afrl-rq/OpenUxAS-bootstrap/README.md

     vagrant up uxas-gui

+You can also build this machine using the supplied script:

+    ./build-vagrant-gui

+which will run all of the OpenUxAS builds automatically.

 This machine takes significantly longer to build, downloads about twice as much data, and requires twice as much RAM as the non-GUI machine.
-Once the machine is built, you should restart it so that the VirtualBox guest additions can be installed:

-    vagrant reload uxas-gui

 All of the commands listed above will work for this machine; you replace `uxas` with `uxas-gui`.
 So to log in from a console: